Director: Rahul Sankrityan

 The film largely accomplishes this by prioritising the relationship between Vijay Deverakonda’s Shiva and a beauty of a Contessa masquerading as a taxi.
 In certain car-lover circles, such a thing would be considered sacrilegious.
 But for Shiva, a poor academic and an even poorer follower of rules, this option is the only way to make a living.

 Much of the film bears the stylised editing and visuals of a techno music video.
 Deverakonda is a perfect foil for Sujith Sarang’s camera that lovingly focuses on him, his coiffed hair and perfectly tailored clothing.
+If this were real life, his car would be a dusty Indica.
+And he would be wearing a yellowed old white outfit.
+But in cinema-land, taxi drivers look like Deverakonda, they drive Contessa, and wear leather jackets, even though Hyderabad is certainly not the place for it.

 However, these issues become minor once the horror element seeps in.
 Director Rahul Sankrityan seeks to balance the film’s supernatural elements by turning to science and religion for answers.
 Astral projection is the keyword here, where a Bhagavad Geetha verse about the soul represents the religious point of view.